jag-a-i/cloudflared-rdp-ssh-locally-managed/README.md

    2. Use Cloudflare for DNS: Ensure that your domain, whether free or owned, uses Cloudflare as its DNS provider.
 This enables the creation of tunnels through Cloudflare's network.

-   3. Create a Dedicated Folder: On your local machine, make a folder in your home directory \n (C:\\Users\\\<your username>) named '.cloudflared' (including the period at the beginning).
+   3. Create a Dedicated Folder: On your local machine, create a folder in your home directory (`C:\Users\<your username>`) named `.cloudflared` (including the period at the beginning).
 This folder will be used for storing configuration files and other necessary data for the Cloudflare tunnels.

    4. (Recommended) Get started with Cloudflare Tunnels: It's beneficial to reach the point in Cloudflare's own tutorials where you're able to create tunnels via their dashboard.
 Once you're comfortable with this, switch to this guide for a more detailed and manual setup process.